flyteorg/flyte/_sources/administrator/install/getting_started.rst.txt

 For local deployments, this endpoint is typically http://localhost:30081/console.

+(for Minikube deployment, you need to run ``minikube tunnel`` and use the ip that Minikube tunnel outputs)

 WARNING:
   The sandbox deployment is not well suited for production use.
   Most importantly, Flyte needs access to an object store, and a PostgreSQL database.